LC-Linkous/reverse_engineering_notes/README.md

 ---
 #### Firmware

 Firmware is low-level software embedded in hardware, providing basic instructions for device operation and interaction with hardware components.
-Firmware is typicallystored in non-volatile memory (e.g., flash memory) and is crucial for the device to boot up and perform basic functions.
-This section is distinct from [software](#software) in that software (and software analysis) emcompasses a broader range of programs that interact with the device firmware to perform specific tasks.
+Firmware is typically stored in non-volatile memory (e.g., flash memory) and is crucial for the device to boot up and perform basic functions.
+This section is distinct from [software](#software) in that software (and software analysis) encompasses a broader range of programs that interact with the device firmware to perform specific tasks.

 Unlike analyzing software related to applications, firmware analysis examines the low-level software that provides control and functionality for hardware devices.
 This includes BIOS/UEFI, router firmware, IoT device firmware, embedded system software, bootloaders, etc..
-Often times, the device firmware is not ptovided and must be extracted.
+Often times, the device firmware is not provided and must be extracted.
 Firmware extraction often requires specialized techniques like chip-off analysis, JTAG access, or exploitation of firmware update mechanisms.

 Static analysis of firmware can reveal boot processes, hardware initialization sequences, and embedded cryptographic keys or certificates.
 Dynamic analysis may involve emulation environments or hardware-in-the-loop testing to observe runtime behavior.

-Aquiring firmware is typically the first step in this process.
+Acquiring firmware is typically the first step in this process.
 Unless you have been given, or are able to download the firmware, you will need to physically access a device and then extract the firmware.

-Physical firmware extraction can happen in several different ways, and these are all dependent on the connections avilable on the physical device.
+Physical firmware extraction can happen in several different ways, and these are all dependent on the connections available on the physical device.
 Some of these are:
 * ISP (In-System Programming) -
-  * Check the PCB for any ports that might be used by the manufactuer.
+  * Check the PCB for any ports that might be used by the manufacturer.
 Check to see if there is a manual for the device for repair.
 You may be able to use a debug or repair mode to access firmware.
 * JTAG -
   * You may be able to connect to JTAG pins on the PCB to read firmware directly from flash memory
 * UART -
-  * If serial is avilable, either with an existing port or as pins on the board, you may be able to access the bootloader or debug console to dump the firmware.
+  * If serial is available, either with an existing port or as pins on the board, you may be able to access the bootloader or debug console to dump the firmware.
 * SPI (Serial Peripheral Interface)-
-  * If pins or pads on the PCB are avilable, you may be able to acess the firmware by using an SPI progammers to read firmware from external flash chips.
+  * If pins or pads on the PCB are available, you may be able to access the firmware by using an SPI programmers to read firmware from external flash chips.
 * I2C/SPI Sniffing -
   * It may be possible to capture firmware during the boot process or during update.
-Interupting the boot process or an update process may brick your device, so use this method with caution.
+Interrupting the boot process or an update process may brick your device, so use this method with caution.

 It is important to remember that not all methods will work with all devices.
 Even if a physical access method (for instance, JTAG) exists, it may not be connected to memory storage.
 It could be connected to a sensor.
 Or power control.
 Or actuator.
 Or any number of other chips.